Snowflake Setup Guide

 NOTE: For more information about configuring a new agent, see our Hybrid Deployment setup guides.

-- For Azure Blob storage container, enter your storage account name and storage account key.
+iii.
+If you selected Azure Blob Storage, enter your storage account name and storage account key.

 (Not applicable to Hybrid Deployment) In the Connection Method drop-down menu, select how you want Fivetran to connect to your destination.